TheRickster365/-SSL-Expiry-Checker/README.md

 I added the ability to sort by the days left and to query a non standard ssl port eg https://www.foo.com:8443

 # Installation
-Put on your webserver, edit the `sslChecker.ini.php`, modify to suit your needs and view.
+Put on your webserver, copy the sslChecker.sample.ini.php file to sslChecker.ini.php, modify to suit your needs and view.

 # Example Screenshot
 ![Screenshot](https://raw.githubusercontent.com/TheRickster365/SSL-Expiry-Checker/master/SSL-Expiry-Checker-Screenshot.JPG)